elephantscale/es-training-new/course-outlines/machine-learning-engineering.md

 # Machine Learning Engineering

 (c) Elephant Scale
-2020 Sept 27
+2020 October 05

 ## Overview

-Machine Learning is all the rage today.
+Machine Learning and AI are all the rage today.
 Most ML courses focus on building models.
 However, taking the ML models to production involves quite a bit of extra work, as illustrated in the diagram below.

-This course will teach **Machine Learning Engineering** - the process of productionizing, monitoring and managing ML models.
+This course will teach **Machine Learning Engineering** - the process of productizing, monitoring and managing ML model pipelines.

-We will use a cloud environment (Google Cloud or Amazon Cloud or Microsoft Cloud) for our deployment.
+We will use a cloud environment (Google Cloud or Amazon Cloud or Microsoft Cloud, the choice is up to the client) for our deployment.

 ![ml-eng-1](images/ml-eng-1.png)\